silv3rshi3ld/TNO-SC-CS/cheatsheets/OT-SCADA-Cheatsheet.md

 - **Minimal Interaction**: Minimize the number of commands sent to the PLC.
 - **Understand Normal Operation**: Learn what normal operation looks like before attempting changes.
 - **Avoid Scanning**: Targeted interaction is better than broad scanning or enumeration.
+- **Mimic Operator Behavior**: Pattern your activities after legitimate operator actions.
+- **Blend with Normal Traffic**: Time your actions to coincide with normal operational changes.
+- **Avoid Alarms**: Stay below alarm thresholds when possible.
+- **Understand Process Physics**: Use knowledge of the physical process to identify subtle attack vectors.

 Always consult the [Alert Evasion Cheatsheet](Alert-Evasion-Cheatsheet.md) and [Scoring System Cheatsheet](Scoring-System-Cheatsheet.md) before performing actions.